mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 >[!NOTE]
 >
->The suppression list is operated at the sandbox level.
+>The suppression list is managed at the sandbox level.

 Such email addresses are automatically collected into the Journey Optimizer **suppression list**.
 Learn more on the suppression list concept and usage in [this section](../reports/suppression-list.md).